-The artwork of Associate Professor Kirsty Buchannan ’83 is on sale right now at the True/False film festival.
-Her Japanese beetle design, “Infestation,” was selected by the festival, among the work of other artists, as best exemplifying the theme “Stranger<-->Host.”
+The artwork of Stephens College Associate Professor Kirsty Buchanan ’83 is on sale right now at the True/False film festival.
+Her Japanese beetle design, “Infestation,” was selected by the festival, among the work of other artists, as best exemplifying the theme “STRANGER <-> HOST.”

 “I typically start with thumbnail drawings that explore a variety of motifs answering the prompt, which this year meant exploring evocative relationships,” said Buchanan, a faculty member in the School of Design and an alumna of Stephens.

 “In this year's case, I explored ideas related to borders and invasions, played with elements such as a football play diagram, battle diagrams, Pacman and a brain tumor.
 Usually I submit three designs, and the brain tumor, football play and a Japanese beetle design were my final submissions.
 The Japanese beetle design made the final cut.”

 Read more about the design selection process here.